proxmox/ceph/ceph/src/zstd/programs/README.md

 --priority=rt : set process priority to real-time
 ```

-#### Restricted usage of Environment Variables
+### Passing parameters through Environment Variables
+`ZSTD_CLEVEL` can be used to modify the default compression level of `zstd`
+(usually set to `3`) to another value between 1 and 19 (the "normal" range).
+This can be useful when `zstd` CLI is invoked in a way that doesn't allow passing arguments.
+One such scenario is `tar --zstd`.
+As `ZSTD_CLEVEL` only replaces the default compression level,
+it can then be overridden by corresponding command line arguments.

+There is no "generic" way to pass "any kind of parameter" to `zstd` in a pass-through manner.
-Using environment variables to set compression/decompression parameters has security implications.
-Therefore,
+Using environment variables for this purpose has security implications.
-we intentionally restrict its usage.
-Currently, only `ZSTD_CLEVEL` is supported for setting compression level.
-If the value of `ZSTD_CLEVEL` is not a valid integer, it will be ignored with a warning message.
-Note that command line options will override corresponding environment variable settings.
+Therefore, this avenue is intentionally restricted and only supports `ZSTD_CLEVEL`.

-#### Long distance matching mode
+### Long distance matching mode
 The long distance matching mode, enabled with `--long`, is designed to improve
 the compression ratio for files with long matches at a large distance (up to the
 maximum window size, `128 MiB`) while still maintaining compression speed.